-6. Allocate new resources to post-secondary educational institutions to support experiential learning and investment in industry-relevant technology.

-139 Institute for Competitiveness & Prosperity "The Labour Market Shift" September 2017
+3. Allocate new resources to post-secondary educational institutions to support experiential learning and investment in industry-relevant technology.
+Effective Date: April 28, 2018 Sunset Date: April 28, 2021 136 Institute for Competitiveness & Prosperity "The Labour Market Shift" September 2017

-M. Open Canada Ontario Job Grant Eligibility to Small Business Owners

-Authored by the Prince Edward County Chamber of Commerce

-Currently, business owners with a controlling interest are not eligible to participate in funded training through the Canada Ontario Job Grant (COJG).
+I. Open Canada Ontario Job Grant Eligibility to Small Business Owners Authored by the Prince Edward County Chamber of Commerce Issue Currently, business owners with a controlling interest are not eligible to participate in funded training through the Canada Ontario Job Grant (COJG).
 Allowing small business owners to qualify for the COJG would give them much needed tools to successfully run their businesses.
 Training in human resource management, leadership and management training could help small business owners remain competitive, become better employers, improve their employee retention rate and elevate their understanding of rules, regulations and best practices.

-The Canada Ontario Job Grant is a 6-year initiative that has been successfully subsidizing employee training since its inception in March 2014.
+Background The Canada Ontario Job Grant is a 6-year initiative that has been successfully subsidizing employee training since its inception in March 2014.
 This program helps take the financial pressure off businesses looking to improve their employees' skills by subsidizing short-term, third-party training for new and existing employees.
 This joint federal-provincial funding initiative is split up into provincial variants, each with its own eligibility and funding focuses.
 This initiative has gone some way to addressing the skills gap in Ontario, but if the small business owners cannot access subsidized funding a significant aspect of the skills gap will remain unaddressed.
 While improving the skills of employees is incredibly important, where do business owners get help to improve their own skills?
 Most small business owners wear many hats: human resources, bookkeeping, health and safety, marketing etc. Ensuring business owners have access to funded training is an investment in their workforce, it encourages the use of best practices, knowledge of and adherence to laws and regulations and continual professional development.
 Creating effective employee retention programs is a skill that is worth training for, research shows that integration into one's work group is positively related to commitment and turnover.
-Employee "churn" is real, reports state that half of all hourly workers leave their job in the first 4 months.
-A months of all senior hires fail within 18 months.
+Employee "churn" is real, reports state that half of all hourly workers leave their job in the first 4 months and half of all senior hires fail within 18 months.
 Were these "bad hires" or was is "bad onboarding"?
-Failure to properly orient new employees can leave a new hire feeling un-prepared, un-supported and even unsafe.
-How does a small business owner know what the best practices are for orientation and onboarding, what health and safety documentation is required, changing payroll taxes, what about new legislation and requirements?
+Failure to properly orient new employees can leave a new hire feeling unprepared, un-supported and even unsafe.
+How does a small business owner know what the best \ &lt;sup>137 Kammeyer-Mueller, J. D., & Wanberg, C. R. (2003).
+Unwrapping the organizational entry process: Disentangling multiple antecedents and their pathways to adjustment.
+Journal of Applied Psychology, 88, 779-794. &lt;sup>138 Smart, B. (1999).
+Topgrading: How leading companies win by hiring, coaching, and keeping the best people.
+Upper Saddle River, NJ: Prentice Hall.
+4 Krauss, A. D. (2010). &lt;sup>159 Onboarding the hourly workforce.
+Poster presented at the Society for Industrial and Organizational Psychology (SIOP), Atlanta, GA.